icon-project/IIPs/IIPS/iip-31.md

     :param _operator: The address which initiated the transfer
     :param _from: the address which previously owned the token
-    :param _ids: the ID of the token being transferred
+    :param _ids: the list of IDs of each token being transferred (order and length must match `_values` list)
-    :param _values: the amount of tokens being transferred
+    :param _values: the list of amounts of each token being transferred (order and length must match `_ids` list)
     :param _data: additional data with no specified format
     """
 ```